JcaPetri/Apollo-System-MySql/README.md

 	---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-	Used to create the Companies and theis Structures SysCompanies_Tbl
+	Used to create the Companies and theis Structures SysCompanyMicroservice_Tbl
-			Contains the companies that use the software.
-			The Companies exists since you create them in this table.
-It`s information, of what are they, are in the BaseElement_Tbl table.
+			Contains the relation between Companies and Microservices.
+			This is One Company can have multiples Microservices and One Microservices can be used by multiples Companies.
 			The key for each record:
-				This table hasn't its own key, because in this table you only enable the company to all the system.
+				ID		--> is the uniqueidentifier auto generated.
+				IDNum	--> is the autoincrement number auto generated.
 			The unique Key is the union of:
-				BusinessUnitIDn		--> The CompanyIDn is the company that the business unit belong.
+				CompanyIDn	--> The CompanyIDn is the IDNum.
 Link with the SysCompanies_Tbl.
+		  		MicroserviceIDn	--> The MicroserviceIDn is the IDNum.
+Link with the SysMicroservices_Tbl.
 			Common Field/Columns for all tables
 				The objective of these are to store critical information for the system and the record history.
 					StatedIDn 			--> The StatedIDn is the IDNum that define if the record is enable or not.